-Driving fast is a trill that few can afford.
+Driving fast is a thrill that few can afford.
 I mean a few people can handle it.
-Yet, there are so many fast cars in the world that sometimes one would wonder why do we need that many makes and models.
+Yet, there are so many fast cars in the world that sometimes one would wonder, why we need that many makes and models.

 Second, these cars are only for racing.
-I mean they do drive them around town to show (them) off, but still these aren’t your every day cars.
-It is an instinct, to want to show once worth one way or another.
-And what better way to do it that than taking your expensive sports car around town.
+I mean their owners do drive them around, but still, these aren’t your everyday cars.
+It is an instinct, to want to show one’s worth one way or another.
+And what better way to do it than taking your expensive sports car around town.

 Now, I am not saying this is all bad.
 I mean, when you can have something you are proud of, you want to go around and show off.
-We humans are set that way.
-Men do it with their fast sports cars women with their purses and shoes.
+We, humans, are set that way.
+Men do it with their fast sports cars, women with their purses and shoes.
 It’s all right.
 It’s part of our nature.
 Whether it is bad or good, we all decide for ourselves.

 Men and their obsession with driving … fast cars

 Now, are men obsessed with cars?
 With fast sports cars?
-I think they are obsessed with speed and with building something that feels as an extension to their personality.
+I think they are obsessed with speed and acquiring something that feels like an extension to their personality.
 Most vehicles are exactly this – an extension to a character.
 We buy specific makes and models that match our character, complement and satisfy our instincts.

-And tell me already do you do that?
+And tell me already, do you do that?
 Do you drive your car around town just to show off?